 Now that you have cut off the legs, it is time to put your baby in and test if the height works for you.
 If it is still high, cut a bit more!

-If you want more solution then check out the list of collected product on amazon, collected especially for short moms.
+If you want more solutions then check out the list of collected products on amazon, collected especially for short moms.
 Maybe you find the solution to your problem.

 Do not do this if you have a higher crib!